Erin Douglas

 Would you recommend an apprenticeship, and why?

-I have and would 100% recommend an apprenticeship as an alternative to the traditional route to employment.
-I think apprenticeships offer people at all levels the unique opportunity to gain an academic qualification whilst completing work experience and developing their personal and professional skills.
-Earning a wage while you learn is obviously a huge benefit to taking the apprenticeship route however my personal favourite benefit is that you can get ahead of the game and avoid the rush of applying to graduate courses, especially if you are doing a popular university course.
+I have, and I would absolutely recommend an apprenticeship as an alternative to the traditional route into employment.
+Apprenticeships offer people at all levels the unique opportunity to gain an academic qualification while building real work experience and developing both personal and professional skills.
+Earning a salary while you learn is a huge advantage, but my favourite benefit is getting ahead of the curve and avoiding the rush of applying for graduate schemes, especially if you’re studying a popular university course.

 Apprenticeships at Leonardo